Your guide to a sustainable sleeping environment

 Your next mattress should be a sustainable, all-natural, zero off-gassing mattress that will support both you and your sustainability goals effortlessly.
 Oh, look!
 Here’s one right here!
 What are the odds?

-Preorder the all-new Sheets & Giggles Eucalyptus Mattress here.
-Orders ship in September!
+Order the Sheets & Giggles Eucalyptus Mattress here.

 And don’t worry, you can dispose of your old mattress without destroying the planet.
 It's a win-win!